HomeGymAdvice.comUpdated May 2026

 ## What to Avoid in a Small-Space Gym

 Treadmills in apartments.
 Even on a thick mat, treadmill running transmits impact through the floor to rooms below.
 It's the single piece of equipment most likely to create neighbor complaints.
-If you live in an apartment and want cardio, the Pooboo exercise bike is the answer: magnetic resistance means near-silent operation even at full intensity.
+If you live in an apartment and want cardio, the WENOKER exercise bike is the answer: magnetic resistance means near-silent operation even at full intensity.

 Fixed dumbbell sets.
 A set of 10 pairs of fixed dumbbells takes up 6+ feet of floor space and costs $200-400.
 Adjustable dumbbells replace all of them in a 2 square foot footprint.
 For small spaces, there's no debate.